s-mira/s-mira/README.md

 Hi, I’m Miranda!
-I’m currently a senior year studying natural sciences at the University of Pennsylvania.
+I’m currently a senior studying natural sciences at the University of Pennsylvania.
 Over the past year, I've utilized online resources to learn Python, SQL, HTML/CSS/JS, and Swift.
 Here I'll be sharing projects I've recently been working on.
 Work in progress!